 Licia Lucas-Pfadt is a studio potter with collectors from all over.
 Born a twin to an art teacher in Pennsylvania, creativity and individuality were encouraged.
 So after high school, her choice was art school.

 After she received her BFA in ceramics and fibers in 1998, she and her now-husband took a six-week road trip exploring this beautiful country.
 They ended in Montana and have been there ever since.
-They soon married and quickly had children.
+They soon married and had children.
 Licia began her studio in their home garage.
 Her kids are now both in school and she is able to focus more on her work, but prides herself in being a mother.

-Licia works exclusively in porcelain clay because it is simple, pure and makes a wonderful canvas for her made-from-scratch glazes.
+Licia works exclusively in porcelain clay because it is simple, pure and makes a wonderful canvas for her drawings and made-from-scratch glazes.
 She fires in an electric kiln to cone 6 (about 2000 degrees Fahrenheit).
 Her work is both wheel-thrown and hand-built focusing on functional pieces and home décor.
 All her glazes have been tested for leaching and durability.
 They are food safe as well as microwave and dish-washer safe.
 However, she does recommend hand-washing to ensure longevity of your heirloom pieces.

 Her work is highly influenced by her life-experiences, and she tries to have many.
 Travel, meeting people, teaching, exploring nature: these are all things that influence her work.
 She is very connected with nature and her surroundings, which influence her work from textures and shapes to glaze colors and combinations.
 She loves the antiqued patterns of old printing blocks and often uses them in her work to create textures.
+Her illustration work is focused on woodland creatures and botanicals.

 Licia takes part in every aspect of her business: designing, glaze making, creating, firing, photographing and shipping.
 Nothing is mass produced.
 She hires no-one to assist her.